danchoi/randlists/README.md

       -F DELIMITER             Output field delimiter.
 Default: one space character FILEPATH                 File or process substitution with content to randomize.
 Can give 1 or more inputs.
-      FILEPATH                 File or process substitution with content to randomize.
-Can give 1 or more inputs.

     https://github.com/danchoi/randlists